cis-projects/swen90007_course_notes/workshops/workshop_3.md

 :::{admonition} React vs JSP
 :class: caution
-  Beware, React is a powerful but vast library; if you choose to use React you will need to maintain two code bases, a React UI and a Java API built with Jakarta Servlets, as detailed above.
+  Beware, React is a powerful but vast library; the learning curve can be steep and if you choose to use React you will need to maintain two code bases, a React UI and a Java API built with Jakarta Servlets, as detailed above.
 If you and your team are new to web development you might like to consider building your UI with JSP instead.
 :::